-Fix Guide: Tahoe Keyboard Input Lag or Delay
+How to Fix Keyboard Input Lag or Delay in macOS Tahoe 26.2

 Symptom: When typing on macOS Tahoe, there's a noticeable 100-300ms delay between pressing a key and seeing the character appear on screen.
 This affects both built-in and external keyboards, making typing feel sluggish.